Ukraine: EU excludes 7 Russian banks from SWIFT | DW | 02.03.2022

 The SWIFT system moves billions of dollars around more than 11,000 banks and other financial institutions worldwide on a daily basis.

-Along with the US, UK and Canada, the EU last week announced its plans to cut some Russian institutions off from SWIFT.
+Along with the United States, the United Kingdom and Canada, the EU last week announced its plans to cut some Russian institutions off from SWIFT.
 The Western allies also agreed to impose "restrictive measures" on Russia's Central Bank.

 At the time, European Commission President Ursula von der Leyen said the sanctions would "significantly harm [Russian President Vladimir] Putin's ability to finance his war and they will have a severely eroding impact on his economy."